FREE Shipping on orders over £75

 • Manual call points are mandated at all exits to the open air, regardless of whether the exits are designated as fire exits, unless the exits lead to an enclosed courtyard with no means of escape.

-• Position CO detectors similarly to smoke detectors, but do not use them along escape routes without smoke detectors
+• Position CO detectors similarly to smoke detectors, but do not use them along escape routes without smoke detectors.

 • System components must be readily accessible for maintenance purposes.